-Standard 067 Removal of Inmate Clothing or Bedding Compliant: Yes facility.
+Standard 067 Removal of Inmate Clothing or Bedding

+Correctional facilities may remove inmate clothing or bedding from an inmate's cell when they determine it is necessary for safety, security, sanitation, or orderly operation of the correctional facility.
 Correctional facilities shall have written procedures in place for the removal and return of inmate clothing and bedding from an inmate's cell.
 Correctional facility staff shall document the date, time, items, and reason for removal and the date, time, and items returned to the inmate.